Hone logo

 Constraints

-• The number of properties in obj will be between 0 and 1000.
+• The number of properties in the input object obj can vary.

-• The number of keys in the keys array will be between 0 and 1000.
+• The length of the keys array can vary.

 Notes